New Britain teachers protest 'erosion of discipline'

-NEW BRITAIN, CT (WFSB) - While students in New Britain are on their way to class Thursday morning, teachers at the city's high school will be staging a protest before the first bell rings.
+NEW BRITAIN, CT (WFSB) - While students in New Britain are on their way to class Thursday morning, teachers at the city's high school staged a protest before the first bell rings.

 The educators said they are trying to raise awareness about what they call an erosion of discipline in the district.